ninja-labs-tech/verify-pdf/README.md

 * signedPdfBuffer: signed PDF as buffer.
 * verified: The overall status of verification process.
-* authenticity: Indicates if the validity of the certificate chain and the root CA.
+* authenticity: Indicates if the validity of the certificate chain and the root CA (overall in case of multiple signatures).
-* integrity: Indicates if the pdf has been tampered with or not.
+* integrity: Indicates if the pdf has been tampered with or not (overall in case of multiple signatures).
 * expired: Indicates if any of the certificates has expired.
-* meta: Object containing the certificates details and signatureMeta (Reason, ContactInfo, Location and Name).
+* signatures: Array that contains the certificate details and signatureMeta (Reason, ContactInfo, Location and Name) for each signature.

 ## Certificates